vikrampz/Feature-Selector/README.md

 ### Why Feature Selection is important ?

 ```
-1. Feature Selection is best weapon to minize Curse of Dimensionality.It is necessary to reduce the number of features considerably to boost the model’s performance and to arrive at an optimal solution for the model
+1. Minimize Curse of Dimensionality: It is best weapon to reduce the number of features considerably to boost the model’s performance and to arrive at an optimal solution for the model

 2. Reduces Computation and Training Time: Less data means that algorithms train faster.